Even if you just want to study the code, it probably makes a lot of sense to do so in an IDE.

 eclipse.ini file in the Eclipse instalation directory and check the

--vm value.
-This is the java version Eclipse will run with.
-Please make sure that it is a recent version.
-For example, with java-1.8.0_65, Eclipse is unable to retrieve maven artifacts from our repository (some missing root certificate).
+This is the java version Eclipse itself will run with.
+Please make sure that it is a recent version and a that it’s a JDK.
+Why that?

 C:\development\repos, because it’s where all my working copies are located.